cryptidtech/multisig/README.md

             octets            of octets
 ```

-The Multisig format allows tools that don't recognize the key codec to at least
+The Multisig format allows tools that don't recognize the key codec--or any of
-know how many octets are in the Multisig data so that it can skip over it.
-This
+this format other than varuint and varbytes--to know how many octets are in the
-format is also designed to support any kind of digital signature, even
+Multisig data object and skip over it.
+This format is also designed to support
-signatures with multiple signature payloads such as threshold signatures.
-This
+any kind of digital signature, even signatures with multiple signature payloads
-also supports building combined signatures that contain the signed data in the
+such as threshold signatures.
+This also supports building combined signatures
-<`message`> part of the signature.
+that contain the signed data in the <`message`> part of the signature.